Aid Programs

 Ithaca College need-based scholarships and grants are available only to physical therapy and occupational therapy students.
 Students must apply annually to the financial aid office before March 1.

 All recipients must demonstrate financial need, which is determined by using information from the Department of Education via the Free Application for Federal Student Aid (FAFSA).
 Other criteria, such as academic performance or promise, special talents, or other characteristics that Ithaca College deems of value, are considered for the Ithaca College scholarship program only.
-The FAFSA is due by March 1.
+The FAFSA priority date is March 1.

 For more information about the FAFSA, please visit the FAFSA website.